-The Potatech+ kit enables an important step forward in water quality testing; combining digital measurements and microbiological testing to deliver a portable testing kit favoured by WASH Professionals
+The Potatech+ kit enables a critical step forward in water quality testing; combining digital measurements and microbiological testing to deliver a portable testing kit favoured by WASH Professionals.

 The latest version of the kit originally known as the JMP kit, the kit was designed for use by the Joint Monitoring Programme.
 A project run by UNICEF and WHO in conjunction with local partners, the programme monitors development indicators including water quality for under-served populations.
 Since 2016 the JMP has been tasked with monitoring progress towards Sustainable Development Goal 6, which includes the target of achieving universal and equitable access to safe and affordable drinking water for all by 2030.

 Featuring a complete set of digital instruments the Potatech+ gives the advantage of increased accuracy and precision of results and allows access to a wider range of testing parameters.

 The biological quality of the water is often the most important to establish.
 Exposure to microbial pathogens, such as cholera, can have rapid adverse effects on health.